 Do you feel like you have great potential, but can’t seem to get organized?
 Maybe you are struggling to focus and waste time trying to get started on a task, or aren’t sure how to begin to prioritize.
 Perhaps you are here because you are worried about your child who is struggling with school: not turning in assignments, struggling with focus, never really knowing when homework assignments are due.
 You dread constantly hearing the teacher report: “not putting forth full effort.”

 Sometimes smart, driven people have a hard time organizing their lives.

 The good news is, organizational skills, time management, and sharpening your focus can ALL be learned with the help of an ADHD therapist.
-This is where I come in, as a neuropsychologist specializing in ADHD.
-I help tweens, teens, and adults reach their full potential, despite living with ADHD.
+This is where we come in, as psychologists specializing in ADHD.
+We help tweens, teens, and adults reach their full potential, despite living with ADHD.
 First, let’s learn more…

 Do I have ADHD?
 Do I have ADD?
 What’s the difference?